L

 The F90’s Fatal Flaw: The Coolant Expansion Tank

-While the rod bearings and injectors are robust, the F90 M5 has a massive, highly publicized flaw: the original coolant expansion tank.
+While the rod bearings and injectors are solid, the F90 M5 has a massive, highly publicized flaw: the original coolant expansion tank.

 BMW placed the plastic tank directly above the driver-side bank of spark plugs and fuel injectors.
 The tank seam micro-cracks under the massive heat of the engine bay.
 Coolant slowly drips directly down into the injector wells.